9 Essential Oils You Should Avoid During Pregnancy

 4) Clary Sage Oil

-Clary sage oil is sometimes used in the last days of a pregnancy to strengthen contractions.
-Because of this, it’s best to avoid its use throughout the early and middle stages of the pregnancy.
+Clary sage oil is actually great in the last days of pregnancy to strengthen contractions.
+But for the exact same reasons, it’s a good idea to avoid using it during the early and mid stages of pregnancy.

 5) Basil Oil